 Over the years, I have learnt a thing or two about photography.
 I’ve honed my skills to a high(ish) level.
-My photos were good enough to secure me a place on a photography course in Dublin Institute of Technology (DIT) and in the Dun Laoghaire Institute of Art, Design & Technology (IADT).
+My photos were good enough to secure me a place on two photography courses.
+One was in the Dublin Institute of Technology (DIT).
+The other was in the Dun Laoghaire Institute of Art, Design & Technology (IADT).

 These are the only two Level 8 degree photography courses in Dublin.
 There are less than 60 places available between the two colleges.
 There are even fewer places available on the courses to mature students.
 When I applied I was a mature student.
 The fact that I got on both courses is a fairly good indication that my photographs aren’t half bad.
 Or at least they aren’t as crap as I think they are.

 This post first looks at how I physically put the portfolios together.
 It then looks at the photographs I included in my portfolios.
 Hopefully it will answer ‘what to put in a photography portfolio’.
 I also hope it answers the question ‘how to make a photography portfolio for college’?
 It will also give you an example of a photography portfolio.

 I am not saying this is the right way to do it, but as I said, I did get on to both courses.

 THE PRACTICAL PART

 Photograph Portfolio Tips – No 1 – RTFM – Read the F**king Manual.